1424 - Dependent Re-verification (DRV)

 Children Reaching Age 26

 If a child's 26th birthdate coincides with the employee’s re-verification cycle, CalPERS will administratively remove the child from health benefits upon the child turning age 26.
-The employee should inform the HR office to remove the child from dental and Premier vision benefits, if enrolled.
-The best practice is for HR staff to view regularly the CalPERS “Dependent Verification Health Event Report” to disenroll ineligible health dependents from dental and Premier vision benefits, if enrolled.
+The employee should inform the HR office to remove the child from dental benefits, if enrolled.
+The best practice is for HR staff to view regularly the CalPERS “Dependent Verification Health Event Report” to disenroll ineligible health dependents from dental benefits, if enrolled.

 Employees should contact their HR offices immediately if they wish to remove a dependent due to a “permissive qualifying event” (e.g., family member obtains non-state sponsored health benefits, family member enters military, custody change for child under age 18, or child reaches age 18).
 The dependent should be removed due to a qualifying permissive event rather than ineligibility found during the re-verification process.

 Employees should notify their HR offices immediately of any qualifying event that occurs during their re-verification period, such as divorce or termination of domestic partnership.
 In these situations, the dependent should be removed due to the qualifying event rather than ineligibility found during the re-verification.

 PCR Dependent or Disabled Child Age 26 and Over Recertification